flash62au/DccExController/README.md

 ## Change Log

+### V0.08
+- Will now use function latching from the roster, if the loco is selected from the roster
+- F0 default to latching - can be overridden (see config_buttons_example.h)

+### V0.07
+- F0 default to latching - can be overridden (see config_buttons_example.h)

 ### V0.06
 - temporary solution for latching buttons
 - F1 and F2 default to momentary - can be overridden (see config_buttons_example.h)